I am a month earlier than last year.

 he says they are more amazing than the first

-I find that hard to believe, but I never expected to enjoy the book at all.
-Figured, when I at last decided to read it, that I would last one page.
+I find that hard to believe.
+Never expected to enjoy the book at all, right?
+When at last I decided to read it, figured that I would last one page.
 Now it sits on one of the shelves for favorite books.